 To explain it in simpler terms, SEO works on the following principle.

-- You make a website and decide which parts of your website you want to be visible for the search engine.
+- You make a website and decide which parts of your website you want to be visible to the search engine.

 - The search engine uses this input to evaluate the quality of your content and your website as a whole.